Is it my imagination, or are companies offering extended product warranties way more often than they used to?

 You still have to pay shipping costs

 But for many online purchases, you’re stuck paying for shipping to return, exchange, or repair an item.
 And I’m always surprised by how expensive shipping is!
 The post office has the audacity to charge $8 for a padded envelope.
 Shipping a large box can cost $40 or more.
-I shudder to think of the hassle trying to return something like a dishwasher might cost.
+I shudder to think of the hassle and cost of trying to return something like a dishwasher.

 Please don’t ask how much that damn printer cost me to return.
 Yes, I had to pay it out of pocket.

 Warranties can encourage you to be reckless

 Do you know why football has become so dangerous?
 It’s the padding.
 It makes the players feel invincible and encourages them to hit much harder than they ever would if they were playing in jeans and a t-shirt.

 Warranties can work the same way.
 You may unconsciously think you can afford to be reckless because you know repairs on the item are covered.
 Even if user damage is covered, this still isn’t a good way to treat your belongings.
 Or anything in your life, really!

 I’m with Marie Kondo on this one.
 If you love an item, and that item provides you with utility, treat it respectfully and don’t throw it around.

 Money is not a good cure for anxiety

 Being anxious about the future can lead you to assume the worst and shell out money to insulate yourself from said worst.
 Retailers know this and will appeal to your anxiety if it makes them money.